Derby do Minho: Present

-In recent years, SC Braga has therefore become the most stable and best performing club in Minho, also achieving excellent financial returns from the sale of assets, and as a result of good campaigns in UEFA competitions, where it has achieved great results.
+In recent years, SC Braga has established a consistent and competitive presence in the Minho region.
+The club has generated regular financial returns through player sales and constantly appearing in UEFA competitions.

 In the 2020/21 season, Sporting de Braga won its 3rd Portuguese Cup, after defeating Benfica 2–0 at the Estádio Cidade de Coimbra.

-On the Guimarães side, and after the departure of the historic leader Pimenta Machado in 2004 (24 years at the Club, leading Vitória to good sporting and financial performances at that time), there have been successive changes in the presidency, and after several seasons with mediocre results at a sporting level, and terrible in the financial chapter, a campaign began under the presidency of Júlio Mendes, with a view to reducing the Club's liabilities (it went from 24 million euros at the end of 2012, to practically 12 million at the end of the 2014/15 season).
+On the Guimarães side, and after the departure of the historic leader Pimenta Machado in 2004 (24 years at the club, leading Vitória to good sporting and financial performances at that time), there have been successive changes in the presidency, and after several seasons with mediocre results at a sporting level, and terrible in the financial chapter, a campaign began under the presidency of Júlio Mendes, with a view to reducing the club's liabilities (it went from 24 million euros at the end of 2012, to practically 12 million at the end of the 2014/15 season).

 In 2016/17, Vitória Sport Club reached 4th place in the League, 9 years later ahead of rivals SC Braga in the league table.

 In the Portuguese Cup, he reached his 7th final in the Queen of Portuguese Football Competition (third in the last 7 years).
 Strongly supported by its fans, Pedro Martins' team was defeated in Jamor by National Champion Benfica by 2–1, thus failing to bring the Cup to the Birth City.

+In the 2025/26 season, Vitória SC secured their first League Cup trophy, historic for being the first Minho Derby in a competition final.
+The final took place after eliminating FC Porto 1–3 at the Estádio do Dragão in the quarter-finals, and then defeating Sporting CP 1–2 in Leiria in the semi-finals, both with comebacks.
+In the Minho final, Vitória again came from behind to beat SC Braga 2–1, winning their first League Cup trophy in history, and also becoming the first club to win the competition with only comebacks in the result.